listen2/Imgur-Enhancement-Suite/README.md

 * Firefox Mobile: use https://addons.mozilla.org/en-us/firefox/addon/scriptish/ (untested—please let me know how it works)

-* Android Browser: I dunno, but there must be some way.

 * iPad and iPhone: http://userscripts.org/topics/70361 (untested—please let me know how it works)

 ###FAQ